HomeDing/homeding.github.io/boards/esp32c3/index.md

 title: ESP32-C3 Boards
 tags: ["Board"]
 layout: "page.njk"
-description: ESP32-C3 General purpose development boards
+description: ESP32-C3 based boards
 excerpt: >
-  There are several ESP32-C3 DevKit Boards available using the ESP32-C3 chip.
+  There are several ESP32-C3 based Boards available using the ESP32-C3 chip.
   They are supported by the HomeDing library.
 ---